 5 Ways to Feel Comfortable in Your Own Skin

-I often found myself sitting in pity, criticizing my non-flawless skin or weight, and sometimes even my style when it doesn't live up to an unrealistic standard.
-But here's the thing, as I became more comfortable and happy with me, those things stop mattering.
-What I learned is you have to be good on the inside to feel good on the outside, sounds simple, but with this digital wave of social media and "influencers," it makes it that much-more-difficult to do.
+For a long time, I found myself criticizing every part of who I was and who I am; from my non-flawless skin to my weight, and even my style.
+Because we live in a very image driven society, and publications along with social media have (re)defined what beauty is, I found myself comparing my looks too unrealistic, retouched images of perfection.
+It's easy to feel bad about yourself when you compare your looks to beauty standards no one can live up to, and while this is [very] true to women, men experience it as well.
+But here's the thing, as I became more comfortable and happy with ME, those standards stopped mattering.
+What I learned is, you have to be good on the inside to feel good on the outside; sounds simple, but with this digital wave of social media and influencers, it makes it much-more-difficult to do.
 When you're truly comfortable with who you are, you don't feel the need to compare yourself to others or the need to do things that impress anyone.
-We're all a work in progress, trying to become better versions of ourselves, but once you figure out who you are, you'll be less likely to be affected by these standards and comparisons.
-Here are five things you can do to feel more comfortable in your skin.
+We're all a work in progress, trying to become better versions of ourselves, but once you figure out who you are, you'll be less likely to be affected by these standards and comparisons; here are five ways you can feel more comfortable in your skin.

 Take care of yourself

-We've always taking care of everything and everyone but ourselves.
-You're not sleeping, eating, spending money on others, but never taking the time to care for yourself.
-Too often self-care is overlooked because you don't feel comfortable with yourself, you feel you're not worthy of the time it takes to self-care, but you must honor yourself before you can give to anyone.
+Self-care is so important because you're taking care of everything and everyone but yourself.
+From not sleeping, eating, to spending money on others, you're never taking time to care for yourself.
+Too often self-care is overlooked because you don't feel comfortable with yourself, you feel you're not worthy of the time it takes to care for yourself, but you must honor yourself before you can give to anyone.
 Spend 40-60 minutes daily doing something that honors you and doesn't involve anyone else.
 Whether that's reading or taking a long bath, do it daily and watch how your perception changes.

-While this can fall under self-care, I believe it's important to do in connection with caring for yourself.
-Meditation and prayer can be the link that's missing in your life.
+In just about every post I write, I mention meditation, prayer, or journaling because I believe it to be a vital and important connection to caring for yourself; it can be the link that's missing in your life.
 I've found that when I sit in silence and meditate on the questions I have, I'm able to receive clarity and allow my authentic self to guide me to the answers I need.
-If you aren't a religious or spiritual person, you can journal.
+If you aren't a religious or spiritual person, try journaling.
 A gratitude and intention journal is the perfect way to connect to a higher energy.

 Do what makes you happy